 All “A” frame barriers and gates within the scheme would be removed and replaced by suitable Equality Act compliant access controls whilst retaining access for maintenance vehicles.

 The council will be working with two contractors (AE Yates and KBI Ltd) to deliver the scheme.
-The scheme is proposed to start at the end of February and should be completed in late May.
+The scheme is proposed to start at the end of February and should be completed in early July.
 The Statham Avenue car park next to the ranger cabin will be used as the contractor’s compound.
+The path next to the ranger cabin is also being upgraded.
+Please note that for ecological reasons the section of path between Lymmhay Lane and the Sow Brook bridge will be worked on later in the year.